eburhansjah/VerilogCalculator/README.md

 # VerilogCalculator
 A basic ALU calculator that is similar to that found in a computer processor.
-Not only does this calculator supports boolean operations, but it also does arithmetic operations with a led indicator should there be an overflow.
+Not only does this calculator supports boolean operations, but it also does arithmetic operations with a led indicator for the presence of an overflow.

 The CAD tool used to implement this project on the FPGA is Xilinx Vivado.